vervallsweg/cast-web-api/README.md

          start               Start cast-web-api as daemon
          stop                Stop the cast-web-api daemon
-         status              Check status of the cast-web-api daemon startup             Start the cast-web-api daemon on system startup (Linux/Mac ONLY!)
+         status              Check status of the cast-web-api daemon startup             Start the cast-web-api daemon on system startup
-         unstartup           Remove the cast-web-api daemon start on system startup (Linux/Mac ONLY!) help <command>      Display help for a specific command
+         unstartup           Remove the cast-web-api daemon start on system startup fix-perm            Changes permissions on /config to current user help <command>      Display help for a specific command

        GLOBAL OPTIONS